uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 **Darkmode**

 Although the swiyu app supports dark mode, the VC’s color scheme remains unaffected by this setting.
 Consequently, its background color stays the same in both light and dark modes.

+**Demo-Watermark**

+All the credentials which are issued within the swiyu Public Beta environment are applied with a DEMO watermark to differentiate those credentials to the productive ones.

 {% endcapture %}

 <div class="notice--info">